noahlago/UFund/docs/DesignDoc.md

 ## Executive Summary

-* The goal of this project is to create an online U-Fund Manager where a company's Needs are stored and users can fund those needs.
+* The goal of this project is to create an online U-Fund Manager where a company's Needs are stored and users can fund those needs. the UI will represent a Food Bank using the UFund manager.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most